 It Bites Back features new and existing works based on a laboratory in São Paulo that breeds genetically-engineered mosquitoes.
 Transgenic male mosquitoes are designed to reduce the insect’s population by passing a lethal gene on to their offspring when released into the wild.
 Ranging from analogue film to sound installation, digital animation and poetry, Neves Marques’ exhibition interrogates the laboratory as a place that defines the biopolitics of the 21st Century.

-Pedro Neves Marques is a visual artist, filmmaker and writer working across theory and speculative fiction.
-Informed by anthropology, his films and writings trace the histories of colonialism past and present, while weaving a constant dialogue with contemporary issues of political ecology, science and technology.
-In particular, his work often engages with indigenous struggles and Amerindian cosmologies in Brazil, where most of his films are produced.
+Working across theory and fiction, Neves Marques’ films and writings trace the histories of colonialism past and present, weaving a constant dialogue with contemporary issues of political ecology, science and technology.
+His work engages with feminist histories of science as well as indigenous cosmologies in Brazil, where most of his films are produced.
 They are driven by the imagination of possible futures and livelihoods emerging from the gaps between radically different worlds.

-Pedro Neves Marques is a New York-based artist raised in Lisbon.
-Recent exhibitions and screenings include: Pérez Art Museum of Miami; New Museum, Anthology Film Archives, Sculpture Center and e-flux in New York; Jeu de Paume and Kadist Art Foundation in Paris; Tate Modern and Serpentine Galleries at Peckhamplex Cinema in London; V-A-C Foundation and PAV in Italy; Sursock Art Museum in Beirut; the Times Museum in Guangzhou; Fundación Botín in Santander; Museu Coleção Berardo in Lisbon.
+Pedro Neves Marques is a New York-based artist born in Lisbon.
+Recent exhibitions and screenings include: Pérez Art Museum of Miami; Anthology Film Archives, Sculpture Center and e-flux in New York; Jeu de Paume and Kadist Art Foundation in Paris; Tate Modern and Serpentine Galleries at Peckhamplex Cinema in London; V-A-C Foundation and PAV in Italy; Sursock Art Museum in Beirut; the Times Museum in Guangzhou; Fundación Botín in Santander; Museu Coleção Berardo in Lisbon.